-Since the milk bank’s official opening in 1999, we have experienced much growth and success.
-Thanks to the dedication of our ever-growing numbers of milk donors, volunteers, supporters, and staff, the Mothers’ Milk Bank celebrated its 10th anniversary of providing milk to preterm and medically fragile babies in Texas and across the U.S.
+Since the milk bank’s official opening in 1999, we have experienced much growth and success, dispensing over 5 million ounces of pasteurized milk.
+Thanks to the dedication of our ever-growing numbers of milk donors, volunteers, supporters, and staff, this year the Mothers’ Milk Bank celebrated its 17th anniversary of providing milk to preterm and medically fragile babies in Texas and across the U.S.

-In February 2010, the Mothers’ Milk bank moved to larger offices that dramatically increased the organization’s capacity and visibility.
+In July 2017, the Mothers’ Milk bank moved to a new facility that dramatically increased the organization’s capacity and visibility.
 This expansion was possible through a significant grant from the St. David’s Foundation and other funders.
-In addition, St. David’s Medical Center has provided in-kind office and lab space for the milk bank for its entire history, enabling the organization to focus its efforts on its mission of helping premature and fragile babies thrive.

 To hear first-hand about the babies we've helped, watch our quick video.

 The Mothers' Milk Bank at Austin is honored to be named as the winner of the 2017 Nonprofit Ethics in Business & Community Award.